Theme 2: Module 11

 That Lincoln and Douglas were ED advocates, and were national leaders responsible for the use of railroad corporations as the principal EDO in External-MED until the 1890’s, is largely unappreciated today.
 That there may have been a “dark side” to their involvement is also hinted.
 This too is yet another “moving part” in MED policy-making.

 The larger theme is to show how Illinois “connected its young urban dots”–the case study is tilted to deal with External Janus MED, and is bifurcated between the “before and after” of the 1837 Panic-induced state default triggered by Illinois’s rather chaotic effort to connect its urban dots through internal improvements (canals and railroads).
+As the reader may notice the arena for DTIS in the aftermath of the 187 Panic despite the plethora of state constitutional gift and loan clauses.

 To this extent, it logically follows our previous module which presents our assessment of the complexity underlying state-chartered corporations, developmental transportation-EDOs, and the “capacity” of the policy system to produce sustainable and effective MED strategies and programs.
 The next module is the fit conclusion or culmination of the Illinois case study.